Meet Our Lab

 Jordana Composto

 Jordana is a Ph.D.
-Candidate in psychology at Princeton University.
+Candidate in Psychology at Princeton University.
 Her research interests include pro-social decision-making, social norms, and organizational behavior.
 In the Coman lab, Jordana studies group processes that improve information spread and group decisions to break cultures of silence.
 Prior to joining Princeton, Jordana was a Business Consultant in the finance and consumer industries and a Research Coordinator and Data Scientist at Saint Joseph’s University, where she worked on a range of projects related to adult and baby sleep.
-She received her bachelor’s degree from Dartmouth College in quantitative social science and environmental studies.
+She received her bachelor’s degree from Dartmouth College in Quantitative Social Science and Environmental Studies.

 Email